-Observe the following
+Observe the following precautions:

 - Throttle mechanism should be checked for free movement before starting engine. - Engine should be running only when pulley guard is secured in place. - Never run engine without drive belt installed.
-Running an unloaded engine can prove to be dangerous. - Never run the engine when the tracks are raised off the ground. - It can be dangerous to run engine with the cab removed. - Gasoline is flammable and explosive under certain conditions.
-Always perform procedures in a well ventilated area.
+Running an unloaded engine can prove to be dangerous. - Never run the engine when the track is raised off the ground. - It can be dangerous to run engine with the cab removed. - Gasoline is flammable and explosive under certain conditions.
+Always manipulate in a well ventilated area.
 Do not smoke or allow open flames or sparks in the vicinity.
-If gasoline fumes are noticed while driving, the cause should be determined and corrected without delay. - Your snowmobile is not designed to be operated on public streets, road or highways.
-In most States and Provinces, it is considered an illegal operation. - Maintain your vehicle in top mechanical condition at all times. - Your snowmobile is not designed to be driven or operated on black top, bare earth, or other abrasive surfaces.
+If gasoline fumes are noticed while driving, the cause should be determined and corrected without delay. - Maintain your vehicle in top mechanical condition at all times. - Your snowmobile is not designed to be driven or operated on black top, bare earth, or other abrasive surfaces.
 On such surfaces abnormal and excessive wear of critical parts is inevitable.

-- Only perform procedures as detailed in this manual.
-Unless otherwise specified, engine should be turned OFF for all lubrication and maintenance procedures. - Installation of other than standard equipment, including ski-spreaders, bumpers, pack racks, etc., could severely affect the stability and safety of your vehicle.
-Avoid adding on accessories that alter the basic vehicle configuration. - The snowmobile engine can be stopped by activating the emergency cut-out or tether switches, or turnning off the key. - Whenever the vehicle is parked outdoors, overnight or for a long period, it is suggested to protect it against the inclemency of the weather with a snowmobile cover.

-Please read and understand all other warnings contained elsewhere.
+- Installation of other than standard equipment, including ski-spreaders, bumpers, pack racks, etc., could severely affect the stability and safety of your vehicle.
+Avoid adding on accessories that alter the basic vehicle configuration. - The snowmobile engine can be stopped by activating the emergency cut-out switch, tether switch or by turning off the key. - Whenever the vehicle is parked outdoors, overnight or for a long period, it is suggested to protect it against the inclemency of the weather with a snowmobile cover. - Do not lubricate throttle and/or brake cables and housings. - Please read and understand all warnings and cautions in this manual and on the vehicle.